MichalskiMaciej/PrimesCalculation/README.md

+# PrimesCalculation

-# API created to calculation primes number in given compartment.
+API created to calculation primes number in given compartment.

 Example:
 Running app and use Postman to send